Dana L. Suskind: Career

 In 2002, Suskind joined UChicago Medicine as a pediatric otolaryngologist.
 In 2007, Suskind founded UChicago Medicine's Pediatric Hearing Loss and Cochlear Implant program.

 In treating children born with hearing loss across the socioeconomic spectrum, Suskind became increasingly aware of a persistent gap in outcomes among her patient population, as detailed in her popular science book Thirty Million Words.
 In 2008, Suskind founded Project ASPIRE, a family-centered early intervention program to address this gap and help ensure that all cochlear implant patients receive the rich language exposure implicated in the success of cochlear implantation to reach their full listening and spoken language potential.

 In 2010, Suskind broadened her focus beyond her patient population and founded the Thirty Million Words Initiative, a translational research program focused on testing and developing parent-centered interventions to boost early learning outcomes for economically disadvantaged children.
 In 2013, working with the White House Office of Science and Technology Policy, Suskind and colleagues organized a cross-sector convening entitled "Bridging the Thirty Million Word Gap".
 In 2015, Suskind's Thirty Million Words: Building a Child's Brain was published by Dutton.

 In 2017, Suskind joined with University of Chicago economist John A. List to launch the TMW Center for Early Learning + Public Health at the University of Chicago.
 In 2018, the TMW Center selected Palm Beach County, Florida as the site of its first community-wide rollout to embed its evidence-based interventions within existing health, education and social service systems.
+Suskind and List have developed a line of research on threats to scalability, which uses an economic model to address scale-up effects in public policy.

 In 2022, Suskind published Parent Nation: Unlocking Every Child's Potential, Fulfilling Society's Promise.
 In many ways, Parent Nation is the natural successor to Thirty Million Words: Building a Child's Brain.
 While Thirty Million Words applies the neuroscience of early childhood brain development to the individual, Parent Nation used that same neuroscience to analyze society as a whole.
 Suskind argues for a system of robust and comprehensive supports for parents and caregivers.
 Parent Nation became a New York Times, Wall Street Journal, and USA Today bestseller.